layanBalbisi03/Library-Desk-Agent/README.md

 #  Library AI Agent

 This project is a small full-stack system that simulates a **library help desk AI agent**.
-The agent chats with users and can **search books, create orders, update stock, check inventory, and more** using real database operations.
+The agent chats with users and can search books, create orders, update stock, and check inventory

 It uses:
 - **SQLite** for data